 A 3 wood is an essential club to keep in your golf bag.
 Some golfers choose to put the driver away entirely and use the 3 wood from the tee and from the fairway.
 Certainly, a 3 wood is a more versatile club than the driver.
 With all the choices for 3 woods on the market it can be difficult to choose one that is perfect for your game.
 Luckily we have done that work for you!
 Here are five of the best 3 woods on the market.

-- Best Most Forgiving 3-Woods - Detailed Reviews for 2021
+- Best Most Forgiving 3-Woods

 - Frequently Asked Questions (FAQ)

 The Callaway Mavrik 3 wood is the best overall on the market.
 This Callaway Mavrik fairway wood stands out from the crowd for a number of very important reasons.
 The first and most significant upgrade in these Mavrik fairway woods is the Jailbreak, FaceCup, and Flash Face technology, all combining.